cwqt/stageup/README.md

 * __Redis__: Start from Docker Desktop
 * __PostgreSQL__: Start from Docker Desktop
 * __api-tests__
+  - Create a new database using TablePlus called `testing`
+  - Make sure backend is running in test mode via `npm run backend:testing`
   - For developing a single test use: `npm run api-tests`
   - This will first run all tests & then bring up a menu called `Watch Useage`, press `p` to filter by filename regex
   - Enter the filename of your test, e.g. `onboarding.story.ts` & press enter